The Best Stand Mixer – KitchenAid KSM150PSER Artisan Review

 The right stand mixer will make all the jobs in the kitchen in a breeze.

 The biggest advantage of a stand mixer is that it is a STAND mixer.
-And guess what, you don’t have to hold it while it’s working.
-Suddenly you have a ton of free time.
-You can butter the tray, set the camera, blog the recipe up to WordPress or catch some Pokemons.
-You name it.
+And guess what, we don’t have to hold it while it’s working.
+Suddenly we have a ton of free time.
+We can butter the tray, set the camera, blog the recipe up to WordPress or catch some Pokemons.
 Some would say it’s almost like having a holiday without children.

-The 4 types of mixers you will find in shops are:
+The 4 types of mixers we can find in shops are: